Jennet Device: The Child Witness of the 1612 Pendle Witch Trials

 Deepen Your Understanding

-→ The Pendle Witch Trials: The Real Story — The complete story of the 1612 trials and the world Jennet Device lived in
+The Pendle Witch Trials: The Real Story: The full account of the 1612 Lancashire prosecutions and the families they destroyed.

 About the Author